-For confirmation celebrated under normal circumstances, the following information is to be entered in the Confirmation Register (can.
+For Confirmation celebrated under normal circumstances, the following information is to be entered in the Confirmation Register (Can.
 895):

-- 1. the legal and Christian names of the child or adult (use maiden name of a woman); - 2. the name of the father (first, middle if any, and surname) and the name of the mother (first, middle if any, and maiden name); - 3. the date and place of baptism; - 4. the name of the sponsor selected by the person; - 5. the date and place of the confirmation; - 6. the title and name of the minister performing the confirmation; e.g., "Bishop John SMITH" or "Father Joseph JONES".
+- 1. the legal and Christian names of the child or adult (use maiden name of a woman); - 2. the name of the father (first, middle if any, and surname) and the name of the mother (first, middle if any, and maiden name); - 3. the date and place of Baptism; - 4. the name of the sponsor selected by the person; - 5. the date and place of the Confirmation; - 6. the title and name of the minister performing the Confirmation, e.g., "Bishop John SMITH" or "Father Joseph JONES."

-The place of baptism should be notified of the confirmation.
-In the case of a baptized person who was brought "into full communion in the Church," the place of reception ("Profession of Faith") is to be notified instead of the place of baptism.
+The place of Baptism should be notified of the Confirmation.
+In the case of a baptized person who was brought "into full communion with the Church," the place of reception ("Profession of Faith") is to be notified instead of the place of Baptism.